 When designing prevention efforts and providing intervention to students that are exhibiting risk factors of suicide or self-harm, it is important to consider the additional supports and documentation that may need to occur for high-risk populations.
 High-risk populations are groups of students that are more vulnerable to the risk of suicide due to their membership in a particular group.
-These include youth bereaved by suicide, youth with disabilities, mental illness or substance use disorders, youth experiencing homelessness, or in out-of-home settings, such as foster care and LGBTQ youth.
+These include students with disabilities, homeless & foster youth, and LGBTQ+ youth.